-By 2030, the goal is to have less than 9.1% of 16-24-year-olds neither working nor in school, meaning 91% or more will be working or in school.
+By 2030, the goal is to have 9% or less of 16-24-year-olds neither working nor in school, meaning 91% or more will be working or in school.

 Ages 16-24 represent a critical period in the transition to adulthood—higher rates of opportunity youth suggest these young adults are cut off from critical social supports and experiences that can help them build a path to the future.

 Opportunity youth may also be referred to as disconnected youth.
 Measure for America, a project from the Social Science Research Council, notes that disconnected youth are “cut off from the people, institutions, and experiences that would otherwise help them develop the knowledge, skills, maturity, and sense of purpose required to live rewarding lives as adults.
 And the negative effects of youth disconnection ricochet across the economy, the social sector, the criminal justice system, and the political landscape, affecting us all.”

 An analysis of disconnected youth in the Research Triangle by MDC, Inc. found that disconnected youth may:

 Unemployment and a lack of educational attainment is also linked to depression, anxiety, and isolation.
 The limited education, lack of work experience, minimal professional networks, and social exclusion of opportunity youth have consequences into adulthood and may affect earnings and self-sufficiency, physical and mental health, and relationship quality and family formation.

 North Carolina needs 39,820 more 16-24-year-olds working or in school to meet the statewide goal.